Alex-887/VSFly_WebAPI/README.md

+# VsFly WebAPI
-#VSFly WebAPI layer and EntitifyFramework core layer, realised during the 4th semester at HES-SO Business IT with my partner Alexandre Piguet.
+VSFly WebAPI layer and EntitifyFramework core layer, realised during the 4th semester at HES-SO Business IT with my partner Alexandre Piguet.
-The project goes with my other repository Vs_Fly_WebAPI
+The project goes with my other repository Vs_Fly_WebMVC